-But Stack That Money is VERY comprehensive, and excellent in a lot of ways.
+Stack That Money is VERY comprehensive, and excellent in a lot of ways.
 There are super affiliates that regularly assist the members and post case studies with great detail from their older, profitable projects.
 There’s an incredible wealth of information when it comes to semi-advanced topics like tracking, there are some great discounts, and the vibe of the community is overall one of great help and generosity.
-But if you’re new to affiliate marketing, read on…

-When it comes to just getting started, I’m not sure that Stack that Money is the best investment you can make at this stage of your affiliate marketing journey, especially for the fairly high price of $99/month.
+But when it comes to getting from $0 to $500+ per month through online business, I can’t personally recommend Stack that Money as the best investment you can make.
 There are many new affiliate marketers on the forum losing their asses with paid advertising, and despite all of the help they’re receiving from experts that make a full-time living with AM, they just don’t have the experience and insight to make things profitable.
 Granted, there is the occasional, very inspiring success story from a newbie but they are very few and far between compared to those struggling and failing.

-If you’re semi-advanced and your sites are running (possibly even producing a little money), but you want to enter into paid advertising, want information on how to setup advanced affiliate tracking, or want some neat discounts on some of the expensive tools that super-affiliates use, you’ll definitely get your money’s worth at $99/month.
+If you’re semi-advanced and your sites are making at least $500 – $1,000 per month, and you want to enter into paid advertising, want information on how to setup advanced affiliate tracking, or want some neat discounts on some of the expensive tools that super affiliates use, you’ll definitely get your money’s worth at $99/month.

 There are some other drawbacks though, like most people are focused on mobile or pay-per-view (PPV) advertising (arguably harder to figure out) or dating and adult affiliate marketing.
 Also, more traditional PPC platforms like Google AdWords and Bing aren’t discussed very much at all.